kamleshsamrit/stripe-webhook/README.md

 In StripeConnectUtils.java methods are arranged by this flow:
 1. Create Authorization URL
 2. Get Stripe User profile or account details
-3. Authorize user with Stripe by acceptiong Auth Code
+3. Authorize user with Stripe by accepting Auth Code
 4. Deauthorize user by stripeUserId

 ###### If you find any mistakes or bugs, please feel free to contact me at samritkamlesh@gmail.com